mikemahoney218/mikemahoney218/README.md

 | [plantr](https://github.com/mikemahoney218/plantr) | Download data from the USDA PLANTS API |
 | [mvdf](https://github.com/mikemahoney218/mvdf) | A standardized approach to using R as a frontend for the Blender 3D rendering program |

+I've also taken over maintenance of the [geojsonio](https://cran.r-project.org/package=geojsonio) package, though I wrote very little of the actual functionality.
 While not the package maintainer, I also implemented grouped resampling in [rsample](https://github.com/tidymodels/rsample/) (a tidymodels package for non-spatial resampling), which (alongside spatialsample) I worked on as an intern at [RStudio](https://github.com/rstudio).

 I also have written a couple of Quarto extensions: